- Transfers: all transfers included

 From east to west, the island has a huge variety of stunning vistas and dramatic landscapes, which is why this itinerary includes tours to both parts of the island so that you can appreciate the overwhelming beauty of this fantastic archipelago.
 Wine tasting, fresh local food and swimming in the warm waters that surround Madeira will create lasting memories.

 Furthermore, you’ll even get to enjoy a day trip to the smaller, neighbouring island of Porto Santo, which is home to a fabulous sandy beach and charming town.
-During the winter months of January and February, the ferry doesn’t operate, so you will instead enjoy a foodie tour of Funchal.

 Based in Funchal, you can take a walk along the harbour and venture into the old town, which is filled with local restaurants, cafes and bars, as well as incredible art galleries, markets and shops.
 This vibrant and friendly town is the perfect place to immerse yourself in the fabulous culture and history of Madeira.